Swizec/react-d3-workshop/src/pages/4-intro-to-redux.md

 ## Selectors

 Selectors are functions that help us get data out of our store.
-Basic selectors don't much more than access values and return them.
+Basic selectors don't do much more than access values and return them.

 More advanced selectors can derive computed values, combine multiple selectors, memoize their results and so on.
 Using the [reselect](https://github.com/reactjs/reselect) library for your more complex selectors is a good idea.